design-automation/mobius-sim-funcs/documentation/edit.md

 **Parameters:**
   * *pgon:* A polygon to make holes in.
+This polygon is modified by the function.
-  * *entities:* List of positions, or nested lists of positions, or entities from which positions can be extracted.
+  * *entities:* List of positions, or nested lists of positions, or entities from which positions can be extracted to create the holes.

 **Returns:** Entities, a list of wires resulting from the hole(s).
+**Examples:**
+  * <a href="/editor?file=/assets/examples/Functions_edit.Hole_examples.mob&node=1" target="_blank"> Correct Example </a>
+    A model showing proper usage of edit.Hole, such that a hole is created in the orignal polygons.
+  * <a href="/editor?file=/assets/examples/Functions_edit.Hole_examples.mob&node=2" target="_blank"> Wrong Example </a>
+    A model showing potential improper usage of edit.Hole, where the hole entities are outside of the original.

 ## Weld